 Enjoy Fun Eats and Drinks for the Whole Family

 Alamosa is full of restaurants perfect for family meals.
-Begin your day with breakfast at Campus Cafe — their giant cinnamon rolls will be the talk of your family for years to come.
-Smaller ones will also enjoy mouse-faced pancakes while adults can get a much-needed cup of coffee.
-If you’re looking for something a little healthier, grab a smoothie from Blessed Brews Coffee Shop.
-They also have Kid Kremes and baked goods.
-For a snack between museums or as a pick-me-up after a hike, grab a cookie or cupcake from Nestle Toll House Cafe.
-Don’t miss dinner at San Luis Valley Pizza Company, where games for the kids, pizzas to share and happy hour prices will leave your brood (and wallet) happy.
+Begin your day with breakfast at Campus Cafe — their giant cinnamon rolls will be a vacation memory for years to come.
+Smaller ones will also enjoy Mickey Mouse-shaped pancakes while adults can get a much-needed cup of coffee.
+If you’re looking for something a little healthier, grab a freshly made smoothie from Smoothy’s Juice Bar.
+They also have a variety of hearty options, like breakfast sandwiches and veggie burgers, plus a kids’ menu.

 Museum Hop Through the San Luis Valley